-207. If a licence were issued, Intervet Australia Pty Ltd would be required to provide a method to the Regulator for the reliable detection of the GMO, and the presence of the introduced genetic materials in a recipient organism.
-This methodology would be required prior to conducting any dealings with the GMO.
+210. As part of their licence application, Intervet Australia Pty Ltd provided a method to the Regulator for the reliable detection of the GMO, and the presence of the introduced genetic materials in a recipient organism.

 3.3 Identification of the persons or classes of persons covered by the licence